Brand24: Efforts against disinformation

 In February 2022, Brand24 launched a campaign to detect and report pro-Russian trolls.
 The company shared its monitoring tools with organizations that conduct fact-checking and coordinate aid for Ukraine and refugees to identify and block accounts and bots spreading lies about the war in Ukraine.

 Brand24 created a dedicated website and public profile where it publishes warnings about fake news and disinformation, encourages people to react and report suspicious content, and exposes the bot profiles that fuel them.
-This approach has successfully neutralized hundreds of bots, and the reach of the disinformation they spread has decreased from millions to tens of thousands of impressions.